Arcari55/CuraEngine-5.4.0/README.md

 <br>
 <br>

-This version of Cura Engine groups all adjacent walls together, instead of printing inner walls, traveling and then printing all outer walls.
+This version of CuraEngine has 2 modifications:

+1. Addresses a bug in Cura 5.x+ where inner and outer walls are no longer printed consecutively.
+This version groups all adjacent walls together reducing unnecessary travels and other artifacts.
+2. Changes the Outer Wall wipe behavior.
+This version will taper off the flow as you approach the end of an extrusion path.
+The Outer wall wipe distance parameter will dictate how far from the end of the extrusion to start tapering flow.

 <br>
 <br>